 There is always a tension between direct sales and indirect sales among IT vendors, and it is a difficult tightrope to walk.
 Not every acquisition by an IT manager should involve a lot of human interaction, particularly now that the Web is a decade old and people are well accustomed to buying stuff online.
-IBM had not often given customers big discounts on servers and other gear when bought through its online store or through its telesales operations--the two are actually linked as one these days--but under a deal announced this week, Big Blue is giving it a try.
+IBM had not often given customers big discounts on servers and other gear when bought through its online store or through its telesales operations–the two are actually linked as one these days–but under a deal announced last week, Big Blue is giving it a try.

 Ditto for the System z9 BC and EC servers that are covered under this deal, which range from a fraction of a single mainframe processor core all the way up to a 54-core behemoth.
 But, if you want to acquire a new System z9 mainframe online, you’ll get 10 percent off.
 Mainframe customers can probably do better than this by negotiating with a reseller or with an IBM sales rep in their office.

 The current line of System x servers and BladeCenter blade servers get the online sale discount, too, and this is where IBM will probably get the most traction.
 It is very hard to get more than 10 percent off on small volumes of any X64 server, whether the machine is in a tower, rack, or blade form factor.
 All the current System x servers can get the online discount, and the blades using Xeon and Opteron processors–that’s the HS2X and LS2X models–also get the discount.
 But the JS20 and JS21 Power blades and the QS20 Cell blades do not have the discount.

 IBM’s tape drives, tape libraries, and entry and midrange disk arrays are also covered by this deal, as are a number of storage area networking switches.